martinmoldrup/snappylapy/README.md

 Welcome to **Snappylapy**, a powerful and intuitive snapshot testing tool for Python's pytest framework.
 Snappylapy simplifies the process of capturing and verifying snapshots of your data, ensuring your code behaves as expected across different runs.
 With Snappylapy, you can save snapshots in a human-readable format and deserialize them for robust integration testing, providing a clear separation layer to help isolate errors and maintain code integrity.

 ## Installation
-To install Snappylapy, use the following command:
+To get started with Snappylapy, install the package via pip:

 ```bash
 pip install snappylapy